-Each bracelet was single-use, but if you were having such frequent emergencies that you didn’t have time to create replacements between them, you had bigger problems.
+Each bracelet was single-use, but Sebastien figured that if she was having such frequent emergencies that she didn’t have time to create replacements between them, she had bigger problems.

 ‘How much do Tanya and whoever she’s working with know about me?
 Is there any information that could have leaked?’
 There were several possible ways someone could have learned to be suspicious of Sebastien.
 Anyone who knew Oliver’s identity, and his connection to either Siobhan or Sebastien could have given away clues.
 ‘Could his connection to me have been somehow related to the attack on the warehouse?
 Am I even sure that he’s safe right now?
 He has his own bracelets, to alert me to an emergency, but if something happened to him, what could I even do?’

 She opened the book and flipped through it quickly.
-It was its same as ever—frustrating and indecipherable.
+It was the same as ever—frustrating and indecipherable.

 ‘Don’t panic.
 Be logical.
 What Tanya did today doesn’t mean they actually know anything about me.
 So why would someone do that?
 Why might someone—the Morrows?—not want the Crowns to find me?’
 She could think of too many possibilities, but all of them seemed ludicrous, like something out of one of Damien’s stories.
 Anarchists that held a grudge against the established powers.
 Someone who knew what was in the book and didn’t want the Crowns getting their hands on it.
 Someone who was using this event as a decoy to commit another crime while diverting suspicion to the Raven Queen.